 The U.S. Embassy in Havana is operating with reduced staffing.
 Family members cannot accompany U.S. government employees who work in Cuba.
 Only U.S. diplomatic staff were affected by the attacks.
 No tourists were involved.

-The U.S. government has limited travel to Cuba since 1960, after Fidel Castro came to power, and to this day, travel for tourist activities remains prohibited.
-The American government has essentially limited sanctioned travel to journalists, academics, government officials, those with immediate family members living on the island and others licensed by the Treasury Department.
-In 2011, these rules were amended to allow all Americans to visit Cuba as long as they are taking part in a "people-to-people" cultural exchange tour.
+The U.S. government has limited travel to Cuba since 1960 after Fidel Castro came to power, and to this day, travel for tourist activities remains controlled.
+The American government limited sanctioned travel to journalists, academics, government officials, those with immediate family members living on the island, and others licensed by the Treasury Department.
+In 2011, these rules were amended to allow all Americans to visit Cuba as long as they were taking part in a "people-to-people" cultural exchange tour.

 The rules were amended again in 2015 and 2016 to effectively allow Americans to travel solo to Cuba for authorized reasons, without getting prior approval from the U.S. State Department.
 Travelers were still required to prove that they engaged in authorized activities if asked upon return, however.

-In the past, authorized travel to Cuba typically took place via charter flights from Miami; scheduled flights by U.S. airlines have long been illegal.
-But Obama's new Cuba travel rules opened up direct flights from the U.S. to Havana and other major Cuban cities beginning in the fall of 2016.
-Cruise ships also have once again started calling on Cuban ports.
+In the past, authorized travel to Cuba typically took place via charter flights from Miami; scheduled flights by U.S. airlines had long been illegal.
+But President Obama's new Cuba travel rules opened up direct flights from the U.S. to Havana and other major Cuban cities beginning in the fall of 2016.
+Cruise ships once again started calling on Cuban ports.

-Some U.S. citizens—tens of thousands, by some estimates— long skirted the U.S. travel regulations by entering from the Cayman Islands, Cancun, Nassau, or Toronto, Canada.
+Some U.S. citizens—tens of thousands, by some estimates— skirted the U.S. travel regulations by entering from the Cayman Islands, Cancun, Nassau, or Toronto, Canada.
 In the past, these travelers would request that Cuban immigration officials not stamp their passports to avoid problems with U.S. Customs upon returning to the U.S. However, violators faced fines or more severe penalties.